 Consider the common situation in organizations.
 Change agents determine that a certain change is necessary.
 To facilitate implementation of the change effort, these change agents deem it desirable that everyone in the organization should agree that the change is necessary.
-Although the idea of creating such a "consensus" carries connotations of "participation", this approach to change is best characterized as a "monologic consensus", a term, we hasten to add might appear to show some contradiction in words.
+Although the idea of creating such a 'consensus' carries connotations of 'participation', this approach to change is best characterized as a 'monologic consensus', a term, we hasten to add might appear to show some contradiction in words.
 There can be no theoretical excuse for spawning yet another contradiction, but the history of change and its implementation seems to suggest that consensus often shows a state of nominal commitment among people whose real commitment is moderated by real lack of commitment: the reason for this is that people might wish to avoid further arguments.

 Consensus, in reality, often covers up large differences between people.
-There is no "meeting of mind" and so it remains a proclaimed state of the situation until tested, and that is when things fall apart (change fails to take roots).
-Change processes rarely invite polyphone; as a result, many people see no point in engaging in the conversation.
-When that happens it is easier to express a consensus viewpoint and leave a meeting on good terms with everyone, rather than express uninvited views that are unwelcome.
-Here, is where we can begin to challenge the common view of change - a view that does not take into account that for any change to take roots, we must invite the interpretations of others in order to clarify our interpretation.
+There is no 'meeting of mind' and so it remains a proclaimed state of the situation until tested, and that is when things fall apart (change fails to take roots).
+Because people feel quite threatened by change, they often do not wish to fully engage, hence one way to finish up with a conversation in a meeting would be to show consensus and to leave the meeting happily on good terms with each other.
+Consensus is moderated by compassion, and so it is here where we should be challenging the common view of change - a view that does not take into account that for change take roots, there must be other interpretations if one's own interpretation is to exist.

 Though the idea of creating consensus carries connotations of participation, we would argue this approach to change is best thought of as getting to a monologic consensus.
 In a monologic consensus, the invitation to participate extends no further than the call to agreement with a pre-determined outcome.
 In these circumstances, dissension is not a viable option.
 The call to consensus is essentially a monologue.
 The change agents might communicate in apparently consultative/participative ways, including holding forums for discussion but they do not necessarily break out of the monologic frame.
 What appears to be dialogic communication can actually serve monologic ends.
-As Bakhtin (1984, p.
-189) notes:
+As Bakhtin (1984: 189) notes:

-Discourse that has become an object is, as it were, itself unaware of the fact, like the person who goes about his business unaware that he is being watched; objectifiable discourse sounds as if it were single-voiced discourse [italics added].
+Discourse that has become an object is, as it were, itself unaware of the fact, like the person who goes about his business unaware that he is being watched; objectifiable discourse sounds as if it were single-voiced discourse" [italics added].

 Understandings of the nature of communication have historically oscillated between the monologic and the dialogic.
-Modern theories of communication emphasize monologic messages, i.e. creating messages to persuade an audience to do something the speaker desires.
-Consensus becomes a monologic outcome rather than a dialogical process, i.e. what I really want is for you to agree with my predetermined action.
+Modern theories of communication emphasize monologic messages, i.e., creating messages to persuade an audience to do something the speaker desires.
+Consensus becomes a monologic outcome rather than a dialogical process, i.e., what I really want is for you to agree with my predetermined action.
 Postmodern communication theories emphasize the dialogic nature of communication, whereby the speaker and the audience are perceived as co-communicators who participate in constructing meaning.
 There is little room in the modern view for participation of anyone other than the author of the message, and the postmodern view allows little room for a message.
 We contend that neither view has gone far in enough in conceptualizing what actually happens in communication.
 The postmodern view has a commendable emphasis on participation, but it has not presented a convincing perspective on the message.